NextGenCyberEd/NextGenCyberEd.github.io/about.md

 ---

 # About Next Gen Cyber Ed
-{: .fs-9 }

-Next Gen Cyber Ed is a nonprofit organization dedicated to bridging the gap between K-12 cybersecurity education and industry resources.
-Our goal is to create clear pathways for students to explore and succeed in cybersecurity careers.
+Next Gen Cyber Ed is a nonprofit organization founded with a clear mission: to create meaningful connections between K-12 cybersecurity education and the rapidly evolving cybersecurity industry.

-{: .fs-6 .fw-300 }
+## Our Story

+The cybersecurity industry faces a significant talent shortage, with hundreds of thousands of positions remaining unfilled.
+At the same time, many students lack awareness of cybersecurity as a viable and rewarding career path.
+We recognized this disconnect and established Next Gen Cyber Ed to be the bridge that connects these two worlds.

+Our organization brings together educators, industry professionals, and students to create a robust ecosystem that nurtures the next generation of cybersecurity talent.
+By providing resources, facilitating partnerships, and creating learning opportunities, we aim to build a diverse and skilled cybersecurity workforce.

 ## What We Do

-We focus on several key areas:
+We focus on three core areas:

+### 1. Resource Curation and Development

-1. **Resource Curation**: We identify, evaluate, and share high-quality cybersecurity educational resources that are accessible and relevant for K-12 students and educators.
+We identify, curate, and develop high-quality cybersecurity educational resources that are accessible and engaging for K-12 students and educators.
+Our resources include:

-2. **Curriculum Development**: We work with industry experts to create and adapt cybersecurity curricula that align with industry needs and educational standards.

-3. **Educator Support**: We provide professional development opportunities and support networks for teachers interested in incorporating cybersecurity education into their classrooms.

-4. **Industry Connections**: We facilitate partnerships between schools and cybersecurity professionals, creating mentorship opportunities and real-world learning experiences.
+- Prompt libraries for AI tools that support cybersecurity education
+- Curriculum recommendations and resources
+- Hands-on learning activities
+- Educational tools and technologies

+### 2. Partnership Building

+We connect schools and educators with:

+- Industry professionals for mentorship and guidance
+- Companies offering job shadowing and internship opportunities
+- Cybersecurity organizations providing specialized knowledge
+- Educational institutions offering pathways to further education

+### 3. Community Development

+We foster a supportive community by:

+- Facilitating networking between educators and industry professionals
+- Providing platforms for knowledge sharing
+- Recognizing achievements in cybersecurity education
+- Advocating for increased focus on cybersecurity in K-12 education

+## Our Impact

+Through our efforts, we aim to:

+- Increase student awareness and interest in cybersecurity careers
+- Improve the quality and availability of cybersecurity education
+- Enhance educator confidence and competence in teaching cybersecurity concepts
+- Build a more diverse and inclusive cybersecurity workforce
+- Strengthen national cybersecurity capabilities through education

-## Our Team
+## Join Our Mission

-Next Gen Cyber Ed is run by a dedicated team of educators, cybersecurity professionals, and volunteers who share a passion for expanding access to cybersecurity education.

-[Contact us](mailto:contact@nextgencybered.org) to learn more about our organization or to get involved.
+Whether you're an educator looking for resources, an industry professional wanting to give back, or a supporter who believes in our mission, there are many ways to get involved with Next Gen Cyber Ed.
+Together, we can shape the future of cybersecurity education and build a safer digital world.